robwalton/alfred-ulysses-workflow/README.md

 Use the keyword:
 - `uo <arg>` -- Search for <arg> within Ulysses’ Open dialogue

+## Create or append to sheets
+- `un` -- create new sheet with optional text

 ## Configure view to open

 - `u:setsheetview` -- Set the view for opening sheets with (defaults to 'Editor Only')